UANDES-4103-201910/lab-assignment-1-MEspinosaGH/README.md

 ------Elements------

-<head>..
-In the head tag is described all the page's meta data.
+Head: In the head tag is described all the page's meta data.

-<body>..
-Here is the page structure, containing all other tags describing the visual settings.
+Body: Here is the page structure, containing all other tags describing the visual settings.

-Inside the body is a <table> tag, and each <tr> of the table is a main part of the page (top, news table and bottom)
+Inside the body is a table tag, and each tr of the table is a main part of the page (top, news table and bottom)

-*the <tr> tag describes a row, and a <td> tag describes a cell inside that tr, all inside a <table> tag*
+The tr tag describes a row, and a td tag describes a cell inside that tr, all inside a table tag

 In each there is another table to structure well the top, news table and bottom, being the most extensive the news table.
-There, each <tr> is a different news entry.
+There, each tr is a different news entry.

 ------Sources------